 A perfect solution for kids, picky eaters or those who are not quite ready for beef liver but do recognize the nutritional benefits.
 This simple problem solving product makes great Ancestral Blend Beef Burgers and has made moms all over the US extremly happy indeed!

 Eating Raw Liver ~ What does it taste like?

-You can taste the rich high iron content straight away but that can be easily countered with a splash of lemon juice/lime juice, or even Tabasco.
-Eating raw beef liver is a unique and healthy ancestral eating experience which we recommend to everyone to try at least once.
+We have been told, that when eaten raw, one can taste the rich high iron content straight away but that can be easily countered with a splash of lemon juice/lime juice, or even Tabasco.
+Eating raw beef liver is certainly an ancestral eating experience.

 Beef Liver Hack #1: Raw Liver Pills (no taste, all the benefits).